Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/mirror.rst

 -------

-For an example of how to use *Topology Mirror* open up a new Blender scene, then delete Blender's default cube and add a Monkey Object to the 3D Viewport.
+For an example of how to use *Topology Mirror* open up a new Blender scene, then delete Blender's default cube and add a Monkey Object to the 3D View.

 #.
 Press :kbd:`Tab` to put the Monkey Object into *Edit Mode*.
 #.
 With the *X Mirror* option disabled move one of the Monkey Object's vertices slightly.